KulmeetSJ/Question_Paper_Generator/README.md

 # Question_Paper_Generator

 This is a web application for generating and previewing question papers.
+I have created a question_bank.json file currently having 4 subjects only , which are :
+Maths , Physics , Chemistry , English .
+All these subjects have variety of questions all Easy , Medium & Hard Difficulty.
+Easy questions is of 2 marks each , Medium question is of 5 marks each and Hard question is of 10 marks each.

 ## Prerequisites